osmosis-labs/swap-merkle-drop-take-home-starter/README.md

 ---

 1. Open the [main.go](https://github.com/osmosis-labs/swap-merkle-drop-take-home-starter/blob/main/main.go)
+    - We created a starter project for you to build upon that already queries the Osmosis API for block data between two heights.
     - Get familiar with TODOs
     - Run the starter `go run main.go`
     - Implement the remaining requirements of the service in Go.
 2. **Data Collection:**
-    - The service should be started with a flag `startHeight`, specifying an initial height to start indexing from.
-    - It should index the data from the `startHeight` and up until the tip of the chain.
-Once the tip is reached, the indexing worker should continue running in the background.
-    - Retrieve swaap event details from each block.
+    - Retrieve swap event details from each block per earlier requirements.
     - Convert the token in amounts into USDC value
         - Note an additional API endpoint for getting the pricing data for converting token amounts into USDC.
 This is [its swagger](https://sqs.osmosis.zone/swagger/index.html#/default/get_tokens_prices).
     - Index the data in the format that you deem is appropriate for the requirements.